pwichmann/supply_chain_mining/README.md

 Please get in touch with [Versed AI](https://www.versed.ai) if you would like to get access for academic purposes or have a business interest.

+### Input samples
+100 random training samples are provided in a single *.json file.

+The structure of each sample is shown by the following image:

 ## Versed AI
 [Versed AI](https://www.versed.ai) is a new Cambridge University spin-out being formed by a post-doc and post-graduates from several different university departments.
 The team has developed Natural Language Processing (NLP) and Machine Learning (ML) technology for business intelligence purposes.